renjith-rajan-sdet/BH_Automation_Cucumber/README.md

 1) Go to the project folder and start cmd mode.
 2) Type the run command : gradlew.bat clean test -Dcucumber.filter.tags=@SanityTests -PBrowser=Chrome -PEnv=QA generateReport -Ptest.parallel=true

    (The above command is going to run the 2 tests automated).
-3) Once done, the allure reports will be generated in the folder : allure-report.
-Open the file : allure-report/index.html in firefox to view the alure report.
+4) Once done, the allure reports will be generated in the folder : allure-report.
+Open the file : allure-report/index.html in firefox to view the allure report.
-4) Cucumber reports will be generated in the path : target/cucumber-reports and can be opened by opening the file (use any browser) : target/cucumber-reports/Html.html
+5) Cucumber reports will be generated in the path : target/cucumber-reports and can be opened by opening the file (use any browser) : target/cucumber-reports/Html.html

 snaps :